markmoxon/aviator-source-code-bbc-micro/README.md

 ![Screenshot of Aviator on the BBC Micro](https://aviator.bbcelite.com/images/github/Aviator.png)

 This repository contains source code for Aviator on the BBC Micro, with every single line documented and (for the most part) explained.
+It has been reconstructed by hand from a disassembly of the original game binaries.

 It is a companion to the [aviator.bbcelite.com website](https://aviator.bbcelite.com).